Can I try a ride before becoming a member?

 When do I need to contact the host?

 Notifying the ride host is important.
-If gives the host an idea of how many folks are coming so that proper arrangements can be made for the site.
+It gives the host an idea of how many folks are coming so that proper arrangements can be made for the site.

-The standard we use is that interested riders notify the host by 8:00 pm the Tuesday leading up to the event.
+Interested riders should notify the host as early as possible but no later than 8:00 pm the day before the event.
 This gives enough time to adjust arrangements if needed.

 The host’s contact information will be found on the ride sheet.